Summer Worship: One service at 10:30am now through Labor Day Weekend

-Sunday Worship Services are at 9 am and 11 am. *
+Sunday Worship Services are at 9 am and 11 am the rest of the year. *

 Our Sunday morning worship services allow us to gather together in large groups to be inspired, to contemplate and to connect.
 Learn more.